ripening blueblerries in a blueberry plant

 Starting Off Growing Your Blueberry Plants

-The best way to begin is to buy a young blueberry plant or even one that already has fruits or flowers.
-Some people would see this as çheating, but if it works for you, then go for it!
 If you do decide to grow them from seed and you are successful, you’re going to wait anything from two to four years before you’re able to add these pops of blueness into your smoothie.

-Plant two or more together, or in two pots close to one another (no more than 1 metre/ 3 foot apart), and you’ll find that your fruit will get better year after year.
+Plant two or more blueberry plants together, or in two pots close to one another (no more than 1 metre/ 3 foot apart), and you’ll find that your fruit will get better year after year.

 During the planning phase, also consider growing companion plants with your blueberry plants.
 This is an easy organic way to naturally deter pests, weeds and protect your plants.